A causal convolutional neural network for multi-subject motion modeling and generation: Introduction

 \section{Introduction}

-It is a challenging task to learn a powerful generative motion model from prerecorded human motion data because human motion is intrinsically governed by highly nonlinear dynamical systems.
-An appealing solution for generative motion models should scale up well to motion datasets across multiple subjects.
-In addition, it should be accurate and compact, efficient for runtime evaluation, and amenable to various forms of applications, such as motion synthesis with or without control inputs, motion prediction, motion denoising, and motion completion.
+Human-motion generation is useful for many applications, such as human-action recognition \cite{zhang2020semantics,chen2021multi}, motion prediction \cite{gui2018adversarial}, and video synthesis \cite{wang2018fewshotvid2vid}.
+Learning a powerful motion model from prerecorded human-motion data is challenging because highly nonlinear kinematic systems intrinsically govern human motion.
+As a solution, motion models should scale up effectively to multi-subject motion datasets, synthesize various motions, and be amenable to multiple tasks, such as motion denoising, motion completion, and controllable motion synthesis.